Sumner1185/BankTechTest/README.md

 Bank Tech test is a small project designed to practice code quality, test-driven development and process.
-It has been completed as a JavaScript implementation in Node.
+It has been completed as a Ruby implementation.

-I have also done an implementation in Ruby **[available here]**.
+I have also done an implementation in JavaScript/Node **[available here]**.

 The application allows you to create an account, deposit funds into it, withdraw from it, and print statements that capture the account history and print to the screen.